SharePoint/sp-dev-docs/docs/general-development/sorting-search-results-in-sharepoint.md

-Sort search results programmatically—by rank, by managed property value, by a formula expression, or in random order—by using the Query object model in SharePoint Server 2013.
+Sort search results programmatically—by rank, by managed property value, by a formula expression, or in random order—by using the Query object model in SharePoint.
-You can sort the search results for SharePoint Server 2013 in four ways:
+You can sort the search results for SharePoint in four ways: